MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 AddressSanitizer, originally [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany), is a powerful alternative to both [`/RTC` (Runtime error checks)](../build/reference/rtc-run-time-error-checks.md) and [`/analyze` (Static analysis)](../build/reference/analyze-code-analysis.md).
 It provides run-time bug-finding technologies that use your existing build systems and existing test assets directly.

 AddressSanitizer is integrated with the Visual Studio project system, the CMake build system, and the IDE.
 Projects can enable AddressSanitizer by setting a project property, or by using one extra compiler option: **`/fsanitize=address`**.
 The new option is compatible with all levels of optimization and configurations of x86 and x64.
-However, it's incompatible with [edit-and-continue](/visualstudio/debugger/edit-and-continue-visual-cpp), [incremental linking](../build/reference/incremental-link-incrementally.md), and [`/RTC`](../build/reference/rtc-run-time-error-checks.md).
+However, it is incompatible with [edit-and-continue](/visualstudio/debugger/edit-and-continue-visual-cpp), [incremental linking](../build/reference/incremental-link-incrementally.md), and [`/RTC`](../build/reference/rtc-run-time-error-checks.md).

 Starting in Visual Studio 2019 version 16.9, Microsoft's AddressSanitizer technology enables integration with the Visual Studio IDE.
 The functionality can optionally create a crash dump file when the sanitizer finds a bug at runtime.
 If you set the `ASAN_SAVE_DUMPS=MyFileName.dmp` environment variable before you run your program, a crash dump file gets created with extra metadata for efficient [post-mortem debugging](#crash-dumps) of precisely diagnosed bugs.
-These dump files make extended use of the AddressSanitizer easier for:
+These dump files make extended use of AddressSanitizer easier for:

 - Local machine testing,
 - On-premise distributed testing, and
 - Cloud-based workflows for testing.

-### Install the AddressSanitizer
+### Installing AddressSanitizer

-The AddressSanitizer IDE integration and libraries get installed by default with C++ workloads in the Visual Studio Installer.
+AddressSanitizer IDE integration and libraries are installed by default with C++ workloads in the Visual Studio Installer.
 However, if you're upgrading from an older version of Visual Studio 2019, use the Installer to enable ASan support after the upgrade:

 :::image type="content" source="media/asan-installer-option.png" alt-text="Visual Studio Installer screenshot highlighting the C++ AddressSanitizer component":::